markcmurphy/devdocs-portal/Coupons.md

 ## Coupons
 Category or product discounts that can be applied to orders for customers who enter a given code at checkout.

+Only one coupon can be used per order.

 |Resource / Endpoint|Description|
 |-|-|